marcandre/rubocop/manual/cop_api_v1_changelog.md

 3) If your class support autocorrection

-a) Your class should `extend RuboCop::Cop::Autocorrector`.
-This will `extend V1Support` automatically btw.

-b) The `corrector` is now yielded from `add_offense`.
+The `corrector` is now yielded from `add_offense`.
 Move the code of your method `auto_correct` in that block and do not wrap your correction in a lambda.

 ### Example: